 I love textiles!
 The colours, textures, the way they are made, their cultural and historical meanings – all of these things fascinate me.
 I have collected textiles for as long as I can remember.
 Often I see something in a fabric that fires my imagination straight away.
 Other times I just have to have that piece of cloth and keep it for decades before the right project presents itself.

 I am thrilled to be a full-time maker.
-I have a studio in West Berkshire where I make lampshades and upholster furniture surrounded by my beautiful textile collection.
-I have a stock of lampshades, as well as a sideline in beeswax food wraps, on my online shop.
+I have a studio in the heart of Wiltshire where I make lampshades and upholster furniture surrounded by my beautiful textile collection.
+I have a stock of lampshades on my online shop as well as Make Your Own kits.
 If you already have an idea in mind, I am always happy to work with you to bring your vision into reality.
 I have lots of examples of my upholstery work and my lampshades to inspire you.
 Please email me with your ideas.

 As a young child I went to adult weaving classes, knitted clothes for my octopus teddy, and designed my own reversible trousers for my first-year uniform for secondary school.
 Textiles were central to my higher education through theatre design and, later, the history of design.
 I have also spent time researching textiles for Shakespeare’s Globe Theatre and the Royal Palaces’ costumed interpreters.
 Most of my career has been spent in museums: installing the Brighton Museum clothing gallery, curating an exhibition with collections across Oxfordshire, and 12 years at the Ashmolean Museum.
 For most of my time there I was Chair of Oxford Asian Textile Group.
 My upholstery training for the Association of Master Upholsterers and Soft Furnishers has been with the wonderful British School of Upholstered Furniture.